 Regarding long waves in production dynamics we will restrict ourselves to analyzing evidence for the presence of K-waves in the world production indices.
-As Kondratieff waves tend to be considered an important component of the world-system social and economic dynamics, one would expect to detect them with respect to the major world macroeconomic indicators; first of all with respect to the world GDP dynamics (Chase-Dunn and Grimes 1995: 405-411).
-However, till now attempts to detect them in the world GDP (or similar indicators') dynamics record have brought controversial results.
+As Kondratieff waves tend to be considered an important component of the world-system social and economic dynamics, one would expect to detect them in terms of the major world macroeconomic indicators; first of all with respect to the world GDP dynamics (Chase-Dunn and Grimes 1995: 405-411).
+However, until now the attempts to detect them in the dynamics of theworld GDP (or similar indicators) have brought controversial results.